haakonvt/ANN-MD/README.md

 ### What is this?
-This code is a real-world data test of a simple neural network that tries to find the formula used by the webiste dxomark.com when deciding scores for different camera sensors.
+This code is a real-world data test of a simple neural network that tries to find the formula used by the website dxomark.com when deciding scores for different camera sensors.